13o-bbr-bbq/machine_learning_security/Recommender/README.md

 **Recommends optimal injection code for you.**

 ---
-PyRecommender can recommend optimal injection code for detecting web app vulnerabilities.
+PyRecommender can **recommend optimal injection code for detecting web app vulnerabilities**.
 Current PyRecommender's version is beta, it only supports reflective Cross Site Scripting (RXSS).

 Please refer to this [blog](https://www.mbsd.jp/blog/20170707.html) for detail explanation of some of this tool.